 What I tend to see is that our thoughts lead to emotions.
 If you’re a better player, you are very loose at, one, two, or three over par.
 But you start to tighten up when you get one or two under.

-But was that a technique problem or was that a commitment problem?
+But was it a technique problem, or was it a commitment problem?

 What I see from most good players is that they’re not getting fully committed on a golf shot.
-And that’s why they struggle to hit the shot they desire, not because their technique is wrong.
+That’s why they struggle to hit the shot they desire, not because their technique is wrong.

 Did you visualize it?
-Did you actually see it’s a nine iron off of the left edge of the green, 145 yards and it’s a soft cut.
+Did you actually see it’s, say, a nine iron off of the left edge of the green, 145 yards, and it’s a soft cut?

-To often we doubt the decision we’ve made, maybe it’s an 8 or a 9 iron.
-Have a rehearsal swing, try to decide if this is a draw or fade… Then rush the shot, duck hook it into the water and think we have a technique problem.
+Too often, we doubt the decision we’ve made – “maybe it’s an 8 or a 9 iron.”
+We have a rehearsal swing, try to decide if this is a draw or fade, then we rush the shot, duck hook it into the water, and think we have a technique problem.

-When Will began teaching in 2008, most of his students were asking for him to fix their swing so they could hit the ball farther.
+When Will Robins began teaching in 2008, most of his students were asking for him to fix their swing so they could hit the ball farther.
 But he knew that wasn’t what they really wanted.
 What they really wanted was to shoot lower scores!
 This was the start of the Scoring Method.

 The results were phenomenal!
-His players drop an average of 11 strokes in 10 weeks.
+His players dropped an average of 11 strokes in 10 weeks.
 And now, there is more than a decade of proof this system works.

-As most pro’s know, the key to scoring well isn’t hitting the long ball.
-It’s learning the REAL game of golf with one simple idea…get the ball in the hole in less tries than the other players.
-Will took a group of players on the golf course, observed each player’s game, developed a specific improvement plan for them and taught them how to practice.
+As most pros know, the key to scoring well isn’t hitting the long ball.
+It’s learning the real game of golf with one simple idea: get the ball in the hole in less tries than the other players.